thedeveloperr/redis-clone/README.md

 ## Steps to run commands
-1. HTTP posts are used to send commands to the server
+1. HTTP posts are used to send commands to the server.
-2. Eg. Copy and paste the following command while server is running
+2. Eg. Copy and paste the following command run this command in a **seperate terminal** while main server is still running
    - `curl -d "command=SET edtech=awesome" http://localhost:8080/`
 3. Similarly run other commands just pass the commands as POST data `command=GET edtech` that is:
    - `curl -d "command=GET edtech" http://localhost:8080/`
-4. You can close the server too and rerun the program and send the HTTP command GET edtech again to see the last set valued.
+4. You can close the server too and rerun the program and send the HTTP command `GET edtech` via post req. again to see the last set valued.
 This is done by simulating redis's `Append Only File Persistance` technique.

 ## Steps to run test
 1. Go to the root of repo.